EU leaders seek unity in Rome, despite Brexit and protests

 "We have united for the better," the text concludes.
 "Europe is our common future."

-But it may disappoint those who think more ambition and coordination is the answer to malaise.
+But it may disappoint those who think more ambition and coordination is the answer to the malaise.

+The declaration promises to listen to citizens.
+But locked away behind rings of armed police, the leaders may hear little of what thousands of protesters have to say on Saturday.

+For Ernesto Rapani, an official of Italy's right-wing eurosceptic Fratelli d'Italia party attending a demonstration in Rome, the bloc's trade and financial rules were skewed in favour of Germany and had to change: "At the moment the union is convenient for Germany and not Italy," he said.

-At the Vatican on Friday, Pope Francis told them that their Union had achieved much in 60 years but that Europe faced a "vacuum of values".
+At the Vatican on Friday, Pope Francis told EU leaders that their Union had achieved much in 60 years but that Europe faced a "vacuum of values".
 He condemned anti-immigrant populism and extremism that he said posed a mortal threat to the bloc.

-"When a body loses its sense of direction and is no longer able to look ahead, it experiences a regression and, in the long run, risks dying," said the Argentinian pontiff.

-Their response, he said, should be to promote Europe's ideals and values with more vigour and passion.

 (Writing by Alastair Macdonald; Editing by Crispian Balmer)